 Many whole life insurance policies require applicants to undergo comprehensive medical testing before they provide you with an accurate quote.
 This can postpone the process of getting life insurance and maybe a barrier to getting your finances in order.

 Although some term life insurance policies also require medical checks to be carried out, this isn’t always the case.
-In fact, some of the most reputable companies, such as Bestow, enable you to purchase term life insurance without undergoing any medical checks or tests.
+In fact, some of the most reputable companies, such as SureLI, enable you to purchase term life insurance without undergoing any medical checks or tests.

 If you want a stress-free purchasing experience or you want to get your life insurance sorted out quickly, choosing a term life insurance can enable you to do so.